gdasv0101/ticktac/README.md

-# ticktac
+# Python codes
-this is a tick tac toe game programmed in swift
+this is a repo for sample python codes.